0xAsh/0xAsh.github.io/_posts/2022-02-28-Harnessing-the-power-of-LinkedIn-and-Talon-for-Password-Spraying.md

         <img src="/assets/images/misc/linkedin_talon/users.png" />
 </p>

-We can assume that these users are somewhere within our **linkedin2username** output (not really), along with some other false entries.
-Let's take our list of target domain controllers, and begin detecting valid users:
+Let's say that these users are somewhere within our **linkedin2username** output, along with some other false entries.
+We will take our list of target domain controllers, and begin detecting valid users:
 ```go
 ./Talon -E -D <domain> -Userfile <username_file> -Hostfile <DC_list> -O <output_file> -sleep 1
 ```